kvshi/watch/README.md

 Wait for queued | Notify if some query has been queued too long.
 Wait for recycled | Notify to take out the trash.
 Check segment size | Notify when segment (table, index, ...) size has reached specified threshold.
-Check resource usage | Notify when some of server resource usage reached specified threshold Wait for SQL error | Notify if some query has failed.
+Check resource usage | Notify when some of server resource usage reached specified threshold.
+Wait for SQL error | Notify if some query has failed.
 It is based on sql monitor, but a trigger on servererror is much better.
 Ping target | Notify if ping to the target has failed.
 Check redo switches | Notify if redo logs switch too often.